tbedford/Website-Test/source/wolf-memory-manager.md

 could address a 16MB address space.
 However, most 286-based PCs at that time had 1MB.
 The reason for this was due to the fact that RAM upgrades were hideously expensive (expect to pay something like $1,500 for a 4MB expansion card - yes that is MegaBytes - not GigaBytes).

-Also, DOS, which was the prevalent operating system at the time was essentially designed for the 8086 chip which had a 20-bit address bus.
-The memory set up on DOS machines was complicated, but basically you had a 640K "conventional memory" area where the program code and most data was stored.
-Then, depending on your setup, you might have access to the memory between 640K and the 1MB point, and data could be stored there.
+Also, DOS, which was the prevalent operating system at the time, was essentially designed for the 8086 chip which had a 20-bit address bus.
+The memory setup on DOS machines was complicated, but basically you had a 640K "conventional memory" area where the program code and most data was stored.
+Then, depending on your setup, you might have access to the memory between 640K and the 1MB point, and some data could be stored there.

 So with all this and complications such as XMS, EMS and upper memory areas, and the need for compaction, the memory manager had to be a